-Certain features of the Church Community Builder software enable Authorized Individuals to input information regarding individuals within their church communities.
-Church Community Builder collects and processes that information at the direction of our Clients as a service provider to those Clients.
+Certain features of the CCB software enable Authorized Individuals to input information regarding individuals within their church communities.
+CCB collects and processes that information at the direction of our Clients as a service provider or processor on behalf of those Clients.
 Please contact your church community for information regarding their information collection, use, and retention practices.

 Information We Collect Automatically

 When you interact with our Websites and Services, we collect certain information automatically.
 This information is collected through cookies, web beacons, and other tracking technologies, as well as through your web browser or device.
 For further information, please see the Cookies And Tracking Technologies section below or our Cookie Notice.
 We collect the following information from you automatically:

-We rely on partners to collect data automatically and provide many features of our Websites and Services.
+We rely on partners and vendors to collect data automatically and provide many features of our Websites and Services.
 For instance, we use Google Analytics to help us analyse how users interact with and use our Services, compile reports and provide other services related to activity and usage of the Services.
 We also rely on third party partners and vendors for fraud prevention, security and authentication purposes.
 For more information about third party partners, please review our list of Cookies in use.
 You can follow up with these partners to find out more about their use of your data and how to exercise your options regarding tracking.

 Most web browsers automatically accept cookies, but if you prefer, you can usually modify your browser setting to disable or reject cookies.
 If you delete your cookies or set your browser to decline cookies, some features of the Services may not be available, work, or work as designed.
 You may also be able to opt out of or block tracking by interacting directly with the other companies who conduct tracking through our Services.